se-edu/learningresources/contents/ai/ml.md

 ### Concluding Remarks
 The process of coding a machine learning algorithm for production is an process fairly different from regular software development.

-The above guide covers only the process of bringing a machine learning algorithm from prototyping to production, with no mention of specific algorithms.
+This chapter covers only the process of bringing a machine learning algorithm from prototyping to production, with little mention of specific algorithms.
-This process is mostly similar for all machine learning algorithms, from classical to new and emerging deep learning algorithms.
+The process is mostly similar for all machine learning algorithms, from classical to emerging algorithms from deep learning.

 ## Supplementary Resources